 Art has been proven to encourage healing, motivation, expression of emotions and most importantly happiness, to people worldwide, regardless of their age, health, ability or environment.
 By offering a Creative Art Program here at WCHC we can provide an outlet, a place to escape the stress of everyday life and just a fun time out for people in our community.

 This will be an in-person program at Woolwich Community Health Centre, 10 Parkside Drive, St. Jacobs.
 Registration is required.
-Please note that classes will be limited in size in accordance with COVID guidelines, proof of double vaccination against COVID-19 for at least 14 days is required, face masks must be worn and physical distancing will be adhered to.
+We are limiting class sizes in accordance with COVID guidelines.
+Participants must provide proof of double vaccination against COVID-19 for at least 14 days.
+Attendees must also wear face masks and follow physical distancing guidelines.
 These classes are for adults.